The Three Flights of a Love Less-Used

 Liam Murray is a translator, editor and haunter of coffee shops who is happy as long as he doesn't have to leave the Beyoğlu district for too long.

-The illustration has been specially provided by Ruby Moore, an artist who lives in Sofia, Bulgaria.
+Ruby Moore is an artist who lives in Sofia, Bulgaria.
 In 2014, she founded Creatives-Sofia, an international creative collective and is co-founder of Artist Tree Sofia, a community art studio creating work in the city.